Genki Travel Health Insurance Review: Is It Worth It?

 • Extreme Adventure Seekers: If you love the adrenaline but hate the idea of not being covered for the wildest of your escapades.
 While Genki is adventurous, it puts the brakes on for the most extreme of sports under its Explorer plan.

-• Pre-existing Condition Concerns: If you have health conditions that have been part of your journey for a while, Genki's stance on pre-existing conditions might not align with your needs.
+• Pre-existing Condition Concerns: If you have health conditions that have been part of your journey for a while, Genki's stance on pre-existing conditions, more specifically for Genki Explorer, might not align with your needs.

 For this example, we'll show you how to snag a quote for their Genki Explorer plan, step by easy step: